-Guitar freakouts are still a major part of Spiritualized’s sound here, from single “Electricity,” to the contrasting highs and lows of “All of My Thoughts” and the furious and frightening instrumental “No God Only Religion.”
-Yet the albums’ most jaw-dropping points are somewhere in-between the serene and the chaotic, simmering somewhere around ‘unsettling.’
-“I Think I’m In Love” is one such song, playing like a call-and-response id and superego conversation on hallucinations, with lines like “I think I’m on fire/ probably just smoking” mirroring the back and forth.
-Closer “Cop Shoot Cop” is another, a 20-minute masterpiece with Dr. John providing bluesy piano to underscore the trance-inducing junkie lament.
+Yet for its moments of soul and grace, Ladies and Gentlemen is still heavily defined by Pierce’s patented guitar freakouts—from the blazing single “Electricity” to the contrasting highs and lows of “All of My Thoughts” and the furious and frightening instrumental “No God Only Religion.”
+Yet the albums’ most jaw-dropping points are somewhere in-between the serene and the chaotic, simmering somewhere around the surreal.
+“I Think I’m In Love” is one such song, playing like a call-and-response id and superego conversation on hallucinations, with lines like “I think I’m on fire/ probably just smoking” exemplifying this back and forth.
+Closer “Cop Shoot Cop” is another, a 20-minute masterpiece of a closing track, with Dr. John providing bluesy New Orleans piano licks to underscore the trance-inducing junkie lament.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.